Frequently Asked Questions

 Yes, the collimators can be controlled.
 Please note that if you close the collimators in order to select a more narrow spectrum of particle momenta, you reduce at the same time the number of particles that enter into the experimental zone.

-The beam at DESY only provides electrons.
+The beams at DESY only provide electrons and positrons.
 What can we do with them?

 We have collected many ideas for experiments.
-You can find them here.
-It is perfectly OK if you take one of them as the basis of your proposal.
+You can find them in our example experiments document in our useful documents It is perfectly OK if you take one of them as the basis of your proposal.
 They can be refined in many ways.
 You can, of course, also use your own creativity to think about an experiment.
 The contact persons are happy to help you in case of questions.

 Is it possible to use a virus sample or bacteria in the experiment?
 What about other biological material?